 The Waking Sun is for SATB choir, positiv organ, theorbo, and a Baroque string quintet.
 It was commissioned by The Crossing with funding from the National Endowment for the Arts and additional support from the American Composers Forum, Philadelphia Chapter.
 It premiered 18 June 2011 at the Presbyterian Church of Chestnut Hill, Philadelphia, with The Crossing and Tempesta di Mare, conducted by Donald Nally.

 The text is the 1917 English translation of the plays by Frank Justus Miller.
 I adapted some of the language, usually just snipping here and there for rhythmic purposes.
 I did, however, perpetrate a wholesale translation of the last section, “While on such beauty the lover gazes,” using the quite unscholarly technique of translating individual words from Latin and then trying to assemble the results into an artful English.
 With Latin, I am innocent of the tools a real translator would possess, so I hope the result is not too far from what Seneca meant.
-Below is the complete text; here’s the recording of the premiere:
+Below is the complete text, here is a 2019 performance of movement 4, Tantalus, by the Cornell University Chamber Singers, and here’s the complete recording of the premiere by The Crossing: